virtualgadjo/pw-ckeditor4-plugins/readme.md

 CKEDITOR.config.extraAllowedContent = ‘wbr’;\
 CKEDITOR.config.entities_additional = ‘shy’;\
 if they are not already there\
-the first one authorizes the HTML tag wbr and the second one authorizes the HTML entity &shy; (note that neither & nor ; should be included in the config file).
+the first one authorizes the HTML tag wbr and the second one authorizes the HTML entity &shy; (note that neither & nor ; should be included in the config file).\
+(the commented line is just here for you to see how you can allow various tags with attributes if needed)

 Once that's done, you just need to install the appropriate plugin(s).\
 The wbr plugin to insert a <wbr /> tag: tells the browser where to break a word without displaying a visible hyphen.\